turnersale/turnersale/README.md

 <br />

-- 🔭 I’m currently working on building a data architecture for global reporting
+- 🔭 I’m currently working on real-time replication, advanced analytics platforms and custom ERP tooling
-- 🌱 I’m currently learning about genetic algorithms, distributed computing and data team management
+- 🌱 I’m currently learning about novel writing and world building, watchmaking and multithreading
-- 👯 I’m looking to collaborate on ideas at the intersection of political science and data science
+- 👯 I’m looking to collaborate on ideas at the intersection of political science and data science (with a dash of economics)
-- 🤔 I’m looking for help with leading a data organization
+- 🤔 I’m looking for help with building strong data teams and managing consulting clients
 - 💬 Ask me about building a data centric culture by combining BI, DS and SMEs
 - ⚡ Fun fact: I love running on the trails around Colorado and watching the CU Women's Basketball team in the winter